This extension has been deprecated and replaced by new versions, one for Visual Studio 2022, and one for Visual Studio 2019 and Visual Studio 2017.

-An extension to Visual Studio 2017 that runs TSLint on TypeScript files.
+This is an extension to Visual Studio 2017 and Visual Studio 2019 that runs TSLint on TypeScript files.

 This is a version of Mads Kristensen's Web Analyzer for Visual Studio 2015.
-It has been upgraded to Visual Studio 2017.
-Support for ESLint, CSSLint and CoffeeLint has been removed, as this is available in Visual Studio 2017 itself.
+It has been upgraded to Visual Studio 2017 and Visual Studio 2019.
+Support for ESLint, CSSLint and CoffeeLint has been removed, as this is available in Visual Studio itself.
 Only support for TSLint has been retained.

-Note that the menu options for the TypeScript Analyzer are separate from the menu options for the ESLint, CSSLint and CoffeeLint in Visual Studio 2017 ('Web Code Analysis').
-In particular the TypeScript Analyzer can be run for a specific file or files by right-clicking in Solution Explorer and selecting 'Run TypeScript Analyzer'.
+The TypeScript Analyzer runs on opening or saving a file, and can also be run for a specific file or project by right-clicking in Solution Explorer and selecting 'Run TypeScript Analyzer'.
 Settings can be edited using Tools/TypeScript Analyzer/Edit TSLint settings.
 TypeScript Analyzer also has its own entry in the menu in Tools/Options.